 Locating this kind of item may be a little tricky for the viewer.
 But the viewer should not feel discouraged as this focal point is more likely hidden.

 The idea is to look at such areas and identify such focal points.
 But once you have located that focal point, whenever you see that painting next time, that point will be the first thing your eyes will naturally see.

 The Whole Painting may be the Focal Point

 Sometimes it may so happen that the whole painting becomes the focal point.
-It can occur when there is nothing in the painting that stands out more than any other object.
+It can occur when nothing in the painting stands out more than any other object.

 Think about art galleries now; imagine one whole room as a canvas, and this painting may be the focal point.

 This situation can be when the painting is famous or prominent, and the creator wants the viewer to see this painting.

 If you enter a room and the painting is the first thing your eye catches, you can understand the painting is the focal point.